George R. Stewart: Works

-Taken together, this enlightening body of work provides a breadth and depth of perspective found elsewhere only in authors like Toynbee, the Durants, and Carroll Quigley, but in a far more palatable and accessible form.
-Achievements of this stature might have earned Stewart a lasting reputation as one of America's greatest writers and men of letters.
-However, the significance of his output was largely overlooked during his lifetime, and is now almost forgotten.
-Earth Abides was re-issued in 2020 with an introduction by Kim Stanley Robinson.
+As an author, Stewart's output was diverse.
+Ordeal by Hunger, Pickett's Charge, and other works are examinations of American history.
+Earth Abides was a science fiction novel about the destruction of civilization, in which everything formerly taken for granted about civilization and the situation of human beings in their environment can no longer be assumed.

+East Of Giants is historical fiction.
+Man, an Autobiography is one of the very few works of speculative anthropology, in which he attempts to deduce how major developments of prehistorical civilization must have happened.
+Good Lives provides a series of biographical sketches with the purpose of determining what it is that makes for a good life.
+Not So Rich As You Think (1968) was a prescient early essay in environmentalism.
+Storm (1941) uses an immense storm as its protagonist, an extraordinary departure in itself.

+Years of the City is concerned with the factors that result in the development and decay of civilizations.

-He is today known primarily for his only science fiction novel Earth Abides (1949), a post-apocalyptic novel, for which he won the inaugural International Fantasy Award for fiction in 1951.
-It was dramatized on radio's Escape and served as an inspiration for Stephen King's The Stand, as King has stated.
-The Encyclopedia of Science Fiction calls it "one of the finest of all Post-Holocaust/Ruined Earth novels".
+For Earth Abides (1949) he won the inaugural International Fantasy Award for fiction in 1951.
+It was dramatized by the radio program Escape and served as an inspiration for Stephen King's The Stand, as King has stated.
+The Encyclopedia of Science Fiction terms it "one of the finest of all Post-Holocaust/Ruined Earth novels".

-His 1941 novel Storm, featuring as its protagonist a Pacific storm called "Maria," which inspired Alan Jay Lerner and Frederick Loewe to write the song "They Call the Wind Maria" for their 1951 musical Paint Your Wagon.
+His 1941 novel Storm inspired Alan Jay Lerner and Frederick Loewe to write the song "They Call the Wind Maria" for their 1951 musical Paint Your Wagon.

-Storm was dramatized as A Storm Called Maria on the November 2, 1959 episode of ABC's Walt Disney Presents.
-Co-produced by Ken Nelson Productions, it blended newsreel footage of several different storms to represent the mega-storm in the novel and traced the storm from its origins in Japan to the coast of California.
+Storm was dramatized as A Storm Called Maria on the November 2, 1959, episode of ABC's anthology television series Walt Disney Presents.
+Co-produced by Ken Nelson Productions, it blended newsreel footage of several different storms to represent the mega-storm of the novel and traced the storm from its origins in Japan to the coast of California.
 The cast included non-actors, among them the dam superintendent George Kritsky, the telephone lineman Walt Bowen, and the highway superintendent Leo Quinn.

-Another novel, Fire (1948), and an historical work, Ordeal by Hunger (1936), also evoked environmental catastrophes.
+Another novel, Fire (1948), and a historical work, Ordeal By Hunger (1936), also evoked environmental catastrophes.